 3D Reconstruction of the AP-7 Accident in Alcalá de Xivert

-Published on May 02, 2026 | Translated from Spanish
+Published on May 14, 2026 | Translated from Spanish

 Last long weekend, the AP-7 at the height of Alcalá de Xivert (Castellón) was the scene of an incident that collapsed both lanes for hours.
-This incident, which occurred on a high-density stretch, generated kilometer-long traffic jams and forced detours.
+This incident, which occurred on a high-density stretch, generated kilometer-long traffic jams and forced diversions.
 From a forensic analysis perspective, this event is an ideal case study for applying virtual reconstruction techniques, allowing us to break down the mechanics of the impact and subsequent traffic management.

 Dynamic simulation and analysis of concurrent factors 🚗

-The 3D reconstruction is based on three pillars: the exact geometry of the roadway (curves, banking, and visibility), telemetry data from the vehicles involved, and witness testimonies.
-Our initial simulation suggests that the speed reduction in the prior construction zone could have been a critical factor.
+The 3D reconstruction is based on three pillars: the exact geometry of the roadway (curves, banking, and visibility), the telemetry data from the vehicles involved, and witness testimonies.
+Our initial simulation suggests that the speed reduction in the preceding construction zone could have been a critical factor.
 When modeling the collision, we observed that the speed difference between the stopped traffic and the impacting vehicle exceeded standard reaction margins.
 The hypothesis of a mechanical failure (brakes or tire) is contrasted with that of driver distraction, analyzing the residual skid trajectory on the asphalt.

 Lessons for road safety on the Mediterranean corridor 🛣️